CSC207-UofT/Course-Project-group-045/Phase 0/Progress Report.md

 Goal of the game is to clear all enemies characters off the map while keeping player characters alive.

-Game commands will be represented and issued by GUI through mouse and keyboard commands.
+Controllers.Game commands will be represented and issued by GUI through mouse and keyboard commands.

 Additional information will also be printed in the console/terminal

-As of Phase 0, commands and outputs are displayed through the terminal but are intended to be implemented through the UI later on.
+As of Phase 0, commands and outputs are displayed through the terminal but are intended to be implemented through the Controllers.UI later on.

 -------------------------------------------------------------------------------------

 Scenario Walkthrough Summary:

-Note:*UI is implemented but not connected to skeleton program.
+Note:*Controllers.UI is implemented but not connected to skeleton program.
 Instead, skeleton program prints and takes text inputs from the console/terminal*

-Game class main is run to start the program, and instances of Map, PlayerChar and EnemyChar are created.
+Controllers.Game class main is run to start the program, and instances of Entity.Map, PlayerChar and Entity.EnemyChar are created.

-Map class takes character classes and places them onto the map.
+Entity.Map class takes character classes and places them onto the map.

-Game class loops, takes inputs and performs checks to ensure inputs can be translated into commands issued through Action class.
+Controllers.Game class loops, takes inputs and performs checks to ensure inputs can be translated into commands issued through UseCase.Action class.

-If an Action results in a character having less than 0 health, character is removed from Map.
+If an UseCase.Action results in a character having less than 0 health, character is removed from Entity.Map.

-When all EnemyChar are removed from Map, the program ends.
+When all Entity.EnemyChar are removed from Entity.Map, the program ends.

-As of Phase 0, many classes such as Item and its subclasses have not been implemented, but are planned to be later on.
+As of Phase 0, many classes such as Entity.Item and its subclasses have not been implemented, but are planned to be later on.

 ----------------------------------------------------------------------------------------------------